 Photo: Abby Russell, De'Andre Johnson, and Camille Wilson hold hands as they sing the song "Family," from the motion picture "Dreamgirls."

 Photo: Yenny Giron and Faith Bentley model traditional African clothing.

 Photo: Sankofa concludes with the traditional singing of the Black National Anthem.

 Catherine Lo.
-Hi guys!
-I'm a Blair student still figuring out the ins and outs of school and life.
-When I'm not taking photos, I like to sleep.
-And eat.
-And sleep some more.
-More »
+Hi everyone!
+I'm a Blair student figuring out the ins and outs of school and life.
+I hope to capture great moments, tell stories, and empower others through my photography.
+When I'm away from the camera, I like to read, paint, and get a good … More »